 There was a time when I believed that making a good s’more over an open fire required a certain level of smoke inhalation.
 This was because, as a kid, we would build fires using wood that had just fallen from trees and was still pretty wet.
 This unseasoned wood would create a lot of smoke, and it was only a matter of time before the wind changed and you got smoked out.

-When you cook s’mores over a fire with Cutting Edge Firewood, however, things are different.
+When you cook s’mores over a fire with firewood for sale, however, things are different.
 We deliver the best firewood available, period.

 So what does this mean for making s’mores?